Longfld/AngularRouter4Electron/README.md

 Angular 4 Dynamic Router with Electron

-sing Angular4 with Dynamic Router/loading in Electron
+Using Angular4 with Dynamic Router/loading in Electron

 First thing of first, make sure https://nodejs.org installed on your computer.

-After download
+After download, go to folder where package.json is

 npm install
 npm start